Call for Proposals 2022-2023

 The Center for the Critical Study of Race and Ethnicity is currently accepting applications for the 2022/2023 grant cycle!

-The deadline to apply for the Fall is October 21.
+The deadline to apply for the Spring is February 15.

 Purpose and Scope of Grants

 The intent of CCSRE grant funding is to encourage and support individuals or groups in their engagement with topics relevant to the study of race, ethnicity and social difference through teaching, research, artistic expression or programming.
 This includes but is not limited to:

 - Research projects or artistic endeavors that are relevant to the theme and the study of race, ethnicity and/or social difference;

 - Programming, community engagement and performances that reflect the theme and focus on issues relevant to race and ethnicity and/or social difference;

 - Class-linked trips that directly engage issues of race, ethnicity and social difference;

 - Work groups interested in more examining an issue related to the theme or work of the Center